MysteryDemon/TGVid-Comp/README.md

  - Has a custom Start-up pic.
  - Force subscribe available.
  - Supports ulimited renaming at a time.
- - Supports group encoding (add bot to group and give all permission except remain anonymous)
+ - Supports group encoding (add bot to group and give all admin permission except remain anonymous)

 ## Deploy On